veggie/veggie/README.md

 - serve mock data in a dev server
 - serve the same data in tests
 - allow testing/demoing specific user scenarios
+- accomplish this all without conflating application code with development code

 A user scenario (or profile) is defined here as a set of services and their responses.
 This may include varying errors from different services due to bad